Hungarian Fitness Model Anita Herbert Flaunts Shapely Thighs In Tiny Bottoms

 "Your beautiful!
 You have inspired me in many ways!
 Stay strong!" one follower commented.

-“Your workouts got me waiting to sleep all day I am a naturally sound sleeper and early riser.
-Looking beautiful Queen,” a second social media user chimed in with a few flames and hearts.
+"Your workouts got me waiting to sleep all day I am a naturally sound sleeper and early riser.
+Looking beautiful Queen," a second social media user chimed in, with a few flames and hearts.

 "Yah!
 This!!
 Sleep makes such a huge difference when trying to reach fitness goals!!!!" one more gushed.